 11. Don't Rub Your Eyes

 If your eyes feel itchy or dry, or if a lens feels out of place, you may be tempted to rub your eyes.
 But rubbing, whether with contacts or without, can lead to long-term ocular issues.
 This may cause you to experience blurred vision, and may even damage your cornea.
-Instead, Ray D. Williams, OD can recommend eye drops to relieve any discomfort.
+Instead, our team of eye doctors can recommend eye drops to relieve any discomfort.
 Make sure to apply them only when contact lenses are removed.

 Above, we have delved into things you should never do with daily contact lenses.
 Fortunately, if you do make a mistake, you can remove the lens and replace it with a fresh one.
 The few dollars you might save by not opening a new pack aren't worth the damage a mistake can cause.

-If you have any questions or are interested in finding out more about contact lenses, contact Regional Eye Center in Americus today.
-Ray D. Williams, OD will be happy to explain how to care for your eyes and maintain your vision.
+If you have any questions or are interested in finding out more about contact lenses, contact Regional Eye Center in Americus today. our team of eye doctors will be happy to explain how to care for your eyes and maintain your vision.